Code-Institute-Submissions/Breakout-MS2/README.md

 - Firefox: All tests successful.
 - Microsoft Explorer: All tests successful.
 - Safari: Game would not load in safari.
 Investigation to be completed to find the issues.
+The main issue identified is the brower 'crashing' after about 15 seconds of the game loading.
+The text on screen is also not rendering as expected.

 ### Site Performance Validation